Robert Edwards' books

 Age Groups: 18+

-An 80 page volume, 11x18cm, printed on high quality card and paper, thread-bound, illustrated with drawings by Karen Grace; entirely designed, produced and published by the author.
+An 80 page volume, 11x18cm, printed on high quality card and paper, thread-bound, illustrated with drawings by Karen Grace; entirely designed, produced (apart from printing and binding) and published by the author.
 The book is a second, revised edition, a third and further revised edition of which is planned for publication later in 2026.
 The book is a collection of poems observing and describing a variety of specific locations, landscapes, architecture, events, institutions and people of Sussex, by a writer with a life-long background there.
 The forms range from classical scan and rhyme to free verse, and the tone varies from exuberant or comical to sober or tentative.
 The 'attitudes' of the title are meant to mean the conveyance of thoughts and sentiments of the poet to the subject matter, and implicit poses, conscious or unconscious, thereby struck.
-Composed in generally lucid, transparent language, the tone is nevertheless often wistful and allusive.
-However, the overall...
+Composed in generally lucid, transparent language, the tone is nevertheless often wistful...